SupriyaAdep/app-builder-docs/docs/turn-key/guides/frontend/Build-guide.md

 4. Run `npm start` **–** This will start the development server
 5. Open another terminal in the same folder
 6. Run `npm run android` \- This will deploy the app on the Android device.
 (The app will connect to development server)
-7. For Code Signing, refer to this guide: https://github.com/AgoraIO-Community/app-builder-docs/wiki/Code-Signing-guide
+7. For Code Signing, refer to [this](/turn-key/guides/frontend/Code-Signing-guide) guide
 8. To deploy,  go to the `<PRODUCT_ID>/android` folder and run `./gradlew build assembleRelease`

 **IOS**